Skip to main content

 MYTH #1: Organic food is always more expensive

-THE OTHER SIDE OF THE STORY: “That organic products are always more expensive is a commonly held myth and it isn’t always true.
+The other side of the story: “That organic products are always more expensive is a commonly held myth and it isn’t always true.
 It depends on where you shop and what you buy.
 We do lots of price comparisons, a recent one was comparing supermarket own label tea bags with organic ones – and it was the same price for 80 bags.

 That said, we’re facing a cost of living crisis on top of a global health, climate and nature crisis.
 We have some big societal challenges around low incomes and access to good food.
 I reject the notion that the solution is that people who are struggling should be forced to eat food that’s not great for them or the planet.”
 Soil Association’s Senior Business & Trade Development Manager, Lee Holdstock